 Our obedience training philosophy is focused on science-based, positive reinforcement instruction.
 We offer clients several different ways to work with their dogs — all of which involve a gentle, kind and fair technique.
 We teach students how to use a clicker but they do not have to use it to attend our classes.
 We strive to find a humane method that works for both the dog and human.
 We do not do any leash “corrections” and choke chains and pinch collars are never used.
 It is important to us to help our clients understand how their dog learns and thinks so they can get their dogs to do what they want!

 All of our group, obedience training classes are limited in size so you are guaranteed individual attention.
 We also offer private dog training sessions for those who need a flexible schedule and one-on-one time with a trainer.

 THE BASICS: Our core 6-week basic obedience training for non-reactive dogs 5 months and older

 The Basics uses reward based, positive reinforcement only; no leash “corrections” are used.
 This class covers canine thought and communication, leadership, management as well as ways to curb irritating habits such as jumping up, counter-surfing, begging and pulling on-leash.
 You will learn how to teach you dog practical commands such as sit, down, stay, wait, come, look, leave-it and go to your place as well as good ways to play with your dog and what behaviors to look for when your dog is playing with other dogs.
 Learn how, by using positive reinforcement, you can prevent undesirable behaviors and gain desirable ones.
 Dogs do NOT attend the first week of class.
 INSTRUCTOR: Danette Johnston, CPDT-KA

 The Basics class is for dogs that are non-reactive, meaning they do not bark, lunge, etc. at passing dogs when on leash.
-If you dog does, please see our Difficult Dog class, or call us for an evaluation.
+If you dog does, please see our Difficult Dog class, or contact us for help.

 LEASH WALKING/RECALL WORKSHOP: 75 minute class for dogs + humans.
 Dogs must be 4 months and older.